 The upper Yellowstone River has an abundance of cutthroat trout, generally ranging in size up to 16 inches.
 Eager to take a dry fly and bolt away from the boat, this area is ideal for plenty of action.

-As you get closer to the town of Livingston the average fish size increases, and you tend to catch more rainbows and browns in the faster water.
-Below the town of Livingston the river seams to broaden out even more and slows down again.
-Here lie the "pigs".
-The numbers are not there in mass, but some of the biggest fish of summer get there photo taken in the lower section, with big streamers or hoppers protruding from their mouths.
+As you get closer to the town of Livingston, MT, the average fish size increases, and you tend to catch more rainbows and browns in the faster water.
+Below the town of Livingston, the river seems to broaden out even more and slows down again.
+Here lie the "pigs."
+The numbers on this section of the Yellowstone River are not there in mass, but some of the biggest fish of summer get their photo taken in the lower section, with big streamers or hoppers protruding from their mouths.

 Diverse and ever changing, the Yellowstone as you move below Big Timber, Montana is filled with channels and tributaries to increase the river flow.
 As we float it is not uncommon to park our boat alongside a channel that holds large, slumbering Bows and Browns eager to take our well presented fly.

 The Yellowstone river is at its lowest point during the winter months.
 During this time period it is the most conducive to wading.
 Accessing the Yellowstone river from one of the many state owned access will give you plenty opportunities to fish.
 Winter fishing on the Yellowstone river consists of primarily nymphing with stoneflies and basic attractor nymphs.
 On the warmer afternoons you will find fish rising to midges in the Yellowstone river's back eddies and soft currents.
 You would be well advised as to check the weather report during the winter as Paradise valley is well known for extreme windy conditions throughout the winter.